En vivo 1993 Argentina

 En vivo 1993 Argentina (Live 1993 Argentina) is the first live album of Argentine heavy metal band Hermética, self-released in 1993.

 It was recorded on May 15, 1993 at "Stadium", a venue in Buenos Aires.

 A video version of the album (VHS) was also commercialized.

+Reception

+The album was ranked as the third-best album of the year in the annual survey of the Madhouse magazine for 1993.
+"Si se calla el cantor", the new song included in the album, was ranked fifth-best song of the year in the aforementioned survey.

 Track listing

 All songs written and composed by Ricardo Iorio, except where noted.